wakgill/deryk/tcm.md

 # Timothy C. May: From "Anarchy" to "Welfarism"

 This <code>in-progress</code> book gathers for the first time the enigmatic cypherpunk, cryptoanarchist, and all-around provocateur Timothy C. May’s most profound, inflammatory, insightful, and clear-cut commentary from his thousands of posts in the Cypherpunk Mailing List, interviews and papers.
+The work includes reading something like 3,000 emails, many of which were essay length.
+If you would like to support it, you can in [Bitcoin.](/deryk/support)

 <div style="margin-bottom:15px;background: #f2e0b0;padding: 5px;">
 [ad] Your product ad can go here and reach tens of thousands of readers of this book.
 I only advertise products I like and use! <a href="https://wakgill.github.io/deryk/#contact">Email</a> me.